ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 Various orthology finding tools ara available, but they provide different results.
 It is important to examine the difference for plant research.

+Here, we selected five plant genes to figure out the differences of orthology finding tools

 # Hackathon results

 ## Genes used for the analysis